Solving the Poisson Yang-Baxter equation via deformation-to-quasiclassical-limits: Introduction

 The deformation theory of associative algebras was initiated by Gerstenhaber \mcite{G1}.
 For an associative algebra $(A,\cdot)$, its formal deformation is an associative product $\cdot_{h}$ on $A[[h]]$ such that

 where $x\cdot_{s}y\in A$.
 When $(A,\cdot)$ is commutative, then with the bracket $[,]$ defined by \vspb

 the triple $(A,[,],\cdot)$ is called the {\bf quasiclassical limit (QCL)} of the deformation.~\footnote{Quasiclassical limit also bears the name classical limit or semiclassical limit.
-We follow the convention of \mcite{ES}.} The triple $(A,[,],\cdot)$ is a Poisson algebra, and the (topological) algebra $(A[[h]],\cdot_{h})$ is called a quantization of the Poisson algebra $(A,[,],\cdot)$.
+We follow the convention of \mcite{ES}.} The triple $(A,[,],\cdot)$ is a Poisson algebra, henceforth called the {\bf \qcl Poisson algebra} of the deformation.
+The (topological) algebra $(A[[h]],\cdot_{h})$ is called a quantization of the Poisson algebra $(A,[,],\cdot)$, as shown in the diagram \vspb

 The quantization procedure establishes a transition from Poisson bracket to commutator, which corresponds to the transition from classical mechanics to quantum mechanics.
 The problem of quantizing the Poisson algebra of smooth functions on a Poisson manifold was resolved in the well-known work of Kontsevich \mcite{Ko}.

 The study for deformation and QCL has been extended to dendriform algebras and tridendriform algebras, both of which are associative algebras whose products split into several operations.
 Dendriform algebras were introduced by Loday \cite{Lo} in his study of algebraic $K$-theory and tridendriform algebras were introduced by Loday and Ronco \mcite{LR} in their study of the Koszul duality and polytopes.
 The QCL of the dendriform algebra deformation of a Zinbiel algebra, which is the commutative version of a dendriform algebra, was shown by Aguiar \mcite{A2} to be a pre-Poisson algebra.
 It is further shown by Ospel, Panaite and Vanhaecke~\mcite{OPV} that the QCL corresponding to the tridendriform algebra deformation of a commutative tridendriform algebra is a post-Poisson algebra, a notion introduced in \mcite{BBGN} from an operadic point of view and in \mcite{NB} related to Poisson bialgebras.
+See \cite{Do-PBW,LBS,LS} for the applications of pre-Poisson algebras and post-Poisson algebras. \vspb